royerlab/cytoself/README.md

 ## How cytoself works
-cytoself uses images and its identity information as a label to learn the localization patterns of proteins.
+cytoself uses images and an associated identity information (ID) as a label to learn the localization patterns of proteins.
-We used cell images where single protein is labeled and the ID of labeled protein as identity information.
+When applied to OpenCell we used cell images where individual proteins are endogenously tagged per image.
+For each image we know which protein is tagged and that is the ID used.
+Our model implicitely learns to ignore image differences for images that are associated to the same ID, and tries its best to tell images apart if they are associated to different IDs.
+In practice cytoself can resolve very fine textural differences between image classes but also can ignore very complex sources of image variability such as cell shapes, states, etc...

 ![Alt Text](images/workflow.jpg)